CGI-FR/PIMO/README.md

 Pimo selects specific tags within a predefined parent tag to replace the text and store the entire data in a new XML file.
 These specific tags should not contain any other nested tags.

+To mask values of attributes, follow the rules to define your choice in jsonpath in masking.yml.

+* For attributes of parent tag, we use: `@attributeName` in jsonpath.
+* For attributes of child tag, we use: `childTagName@attributeName` in jsonpath.

 For example, consider an XML file named data.xml:

 **`data.xml`**